-During the fiscal year ended 31 March 2025, management has observed persistent headwinds across equity markets for micro-cap issuers, TSX-V listed companies, and global solar businesses more broadly.
+During the three months ended 30 June 2025 as well as the fiscal year ended 31 March 2025, management has observed persistent headwinds across equity markets for micro-cap issuers, TSX-V listed companies, and global solar businesses more broadly.
 These challenges may persist, reinforcing the Company's strategic focus on partnership-led investment to support ongoing operations and growth.
 In parallel, the Company is exploring new forms of operating-level financing, including potential equity or debt issuance at the operating entity level, partner-aligned structures, and other internal measures designed to support near and long-term value creation, attract strategic partners, and ensure leadership team continuity to drive innovation, technical delivery and commercialization of its inline Intelligent PL Solutions growth strategy.